Our company is committed to discovering and developing innovative medicines and vaccines to treat and prevent infectious diseases.

 We apply our research and development resources, expertise and technology to identifying potential products that would address unmet needs in the treatment of infectious diseases.
 We have multiple programs that span discovery through late-stage development.
 We are also involved in a number of product-development partnerships and research collaborations to further develop treatments to address infectious diseases, including NTDs, malaria, and tuberculosis (TB).

 Beyond our in-house research and engagement with external partners to address infectious diseases, we continue to seek new ways in which we can contribute expertise and resources to these disease areas.

 As a company, we have enormous experience in inventing antivirals and vaccines.
 We, and many other biopharmaceutical companies, are actively engaged in scientific efforts to help find solutions to the COVID-19 pandemic.
 This pandemic underscores the need for our company and our industry to continue to invest in research for the greatest health threats.

 Our company has partnered with the Bill & Melinda Gates Foundation and a consortium of life-sciences companies to accelerate the development, manufacture and delivery of vaccines, diagnostics and treatments for COVID-19.

-We recognize that new methods and a broader scope of collaborating—with both public and private entities—are critical to continuing innovation.
-This is true for all diseases, and especially true for diseases prevalent in low- and middle-income countries, for which the relevant expertise spans academia, local public health authorities, industry, and international agencies.
-We plan to continue to expand our interactions with these groups to provide relevant expertise and resources.
+We recognize that new methods and a broader scope of collaborating—with both public and private entities—are critical to supporting continued investment in innovation and to enhancing access.
+This is true for all diseases, but it is especially true for diseases prevalent in low- and middle-income countries, for which the relevant expertise spans academia, local public health authorities, industry and international agencies.
+We continue to expand our interactions with these groups to provide relevant expertise and resources.